Skip to main content

 Write conditions that describe user intent, not exact phrases.
 “The user wants to speak with a human” matches “get me an agent”, “transfer me”, “I need a person”, etc.

-Structured Equation Transitions
+Equation Transitions (Structured)

 Equation transitions evaluate variable conditions using rule-based logic — no LLM involved.
+They are only available on Router nodes.

 Configuration